serendipity77705/3172-portfolio/L5_Daboor_Malk_README.txt

 The CSS and HTML in the React is complaint with W3C, and is compatible with different browsers.

-My Header is the NavBar, but I decided to incorporate them into one file as the header only had the NavBar.
+My Header is the NavBar, but I decided to incorporate them into one file as the header only had the NavBar, so everything is now in the Header.jsx file.